Federated Full-Parameter Tuning of Billion-Sized Language Models with Communication Cost under 18 Kilobytes

 \section{Conclusion}

 Existing federated fine-tuning approaches for LLMs usually rely on PEFT techniques.
 Considering PEFT still falls short in FL scenarios compared to full-parameter tuning, we focus on enabling full-parameter tuning of billion-sized LLMs on devices with FL.
 To fulfill this, we design \app characterized by a theoretically-informed seed-reuse paradigm, where only a limited number of candidate seeds and corresponding scalar gradients need to be transmitted between the server and clients.
 It enables federated full-parameter tuning of LLMs with per-round communication costs lower than 18 kilobytes.
-Based on \app, inspired by the fact that the scalar gradient of a perturbation is the directional derivative of the true gradient, we propose a strategy to quantify the importance of seeds and grant differentiated sampling probabilities to them, which reduces the number of required seeds, thus speeding up the obtaining of the latest model while achieving higher accuracy compared to \app.
-Experiments conducted on two widely adopted instruction-tuning datasets demonstrate our proposed approaches surpass FL baselines tailored for LLM tuning on accuracy, communication cost and memory footprint.
+Based on \app, inspired by the fact that the scalar gradient of a perturbation is the directional derivative of the true gradient, we propose a strategy to quantify the importance of seeds and grant differentiated sampling probabilities to them.
+It reduces the number of required seeds, thus speeding up the obtaining of the latest model while achieving higher accuracy than \app.
+Extensive experiments conducted on real-world datasets demonstrate our approaches surpass FL baselines tailored for LLM tuning on the accuracy of unseen tasks, communication cost and memory footprint at the same time.

-Our work raises some new potential research directions, such as decentralized federated fine-tuning since the communication cost is more critical in this context.
+Our work may raise some new potential research directions, such as decentralized federated fine-tuning since the communication cost is more critical in this context.
 More benefits brought by this work are discussed in Appendix \ref{sec-appendix-discussions}.